Death and funeral of Anne of Denmark: Funeral

 King James remained at Greenwich Palace while Prince Charles attended the funeral.
 Sir Edward Harwood summed up the day, "the Queen's funerals were yesterday solemnised, not exceeding expectation, and yet great".

 Aftermath

 Soon after Anne's funeral, King James had her jewels brought in carts from Denmark House to Greenwich Palace.
 "Dutch Anna" and Hugon were arrested for stealing some of the queen's jewels.
 The jewels were recovered in Paris by Edward Herbert, who made a detailed inventory.

 A number of suppliers and artisans petitioned for payment, including Blanche Swansted a hair dresser who had attended the funeral.
 The furniture painter and gilder, Thomas Capp and seven associates petitioned King James for payment of £1600 for household work supplied to the queen.
 His co-petitioners were; William Thompson, joiner; Isobell Shawe and Christopher Shawe, embroiderers; Jasper Heely, silkman; John Salusbury, Thomas Edwards and Gilbert Hart upholsterers.
+Cranfield was later accused of profiting from the sale of black cloth.